Hitstar53/KDH-Hospital-Website/README.md

 # Setup Instructions
-• Clone the repository locally using: git clone https://github.com/Hitstar53/hospital-test-app.git
+• Clone the repository locally using: `git clone https://github.com/Hitstar53/hospital-test-app.git`
-• Make a python virtual env using: python -m venv venv
+• Make a python virtual env using: `python -m venv venv`
-• Activate the venv using: venv\scripts\activate
+• Activate the venv using: `venv\scripts\activate`
-• Once activated install all dependencies: pip install -r requirements.txt
+• Once activated install all dependencies: `pip install -r requirements.txt`
-• Create 'hospital' database in mysql
+• Create `hospital` database in mysql
-• run the flask-app by running: main.py
+• run the flask-app by running: `python app.py`

 # Hospital-Portal-Website
 Aim: We aim to create a robust website to better connect the patients and their respective doctors of the hospital and also create a prototype for an online payment system.
 ## Tech Stack:
-Frontend: HTML,CSS,JS
+Frontend: Html, Css (Bootstrap) & Javascript
-Backend: Python – Flask framework
+Backend: Python – (Flask) framework
 Database: SqLite/MySQL

 ## Outline of Website: